Crazy Cheap Tricks for Walking Your Dog Safely in the Dark

 Budget Tip:

-Why do you need to take special precautions for walking your dog safely in the dark?
+Why walking your dog safely in the dark is critical?

 On this early morning, I had Henry closely at my side on our property when I heard and saw a car break and then swerve around a woman and her darkly colored dog.
 The woman’s outfit was dark as well and I even had a difficult time seeing them.
 She had taken no safety measures to make herself or her dog more visible to cars.

-Are there any items to purchase to make walking your dog in the dark safer?
+What items make walking my dog in the dark safer?

-Of course, there are items you can buy to put on your dog, such as a reflective harness or jacket.
+Of course, there are items you can buy to put on your dog, such as a light-up harness or jacket.
 In fact, Henry has a great harness that is reflective.
-There are even reflective or illuminated leashes and collars.
+There are even reflective or illuminated leashes, collars, and even flashlight doggie waster bag holders.
 In addition, there are endless items you can purchase for yourself to wear from reflective shoes, pants, shirts, sweatshirts, and hats.

 I would recommend applying reflective tape to your dog’s collar, and leash.
 Plus, you can apply the tape to your shoes and jacket.